THE SHIPYARD

 range missions, similar to the DNE and CPF.

 It is unclear if the first ISC heavy cruisers actually had these.
-If following (R13.R1)-(R13.R3) strictly,
+If following (R13.R1)-(R13.R3) strictly, delete all cargo boxes and reduce the BPV to 147.

-shown on the SSD first became available in Y165.
-Beginning in Y168, the ISC began conversion
+Y165.
+Beginning in Y168, the ISC began

-of these ships to the Interim Heavy Cruisers (see below).
+conversion of these ships to the Interim Heavy Cruisers (see below).
 After a series of refits, these were later

 refitted to true Star Cruisers (shown on the well-known CA SSD) in Y179-181.